aregtech/areg-sdk/docs/README.md

 # Information

-This file describes file system structure and the location of documents.
+This document describes the file system structure of **AREG SDK** and the location of documents.

 ## The structure of AREG SDK
 ```
 areg-sdk  ......... --> the root folder of AREG SDK
+    |
+    +- conf ....... --> the MS Visual Studio and Makefile configuration folder
     |
     +- docs ....... --> the documents location of AREG SDK
     |